-Quirigua Archaeological Site
+Quirigua Archaeological National Park

-The museum helps show what Quirigua would look have looked like, and offers explanations for the most important stealae and zoomorphs.
+The museum helps show what Quirigua would have looked like, and offers explanations for the most important stealae and zoomorphs.

 They showed the importance of jade in the use of weapons and tools, and how it even accented teeth as a status symbol.
-The gift shop doesn’t offer this option, but does have more traditional jewelry.
+The gift shop doesn’t offer dental implants, but does have more traditional jewelry.

-Quirigua Archaeological Site is comprised of two main areas.
+Quirigua Archaeological National Park is comprised of two main areas.
 The most impressive is the Central Plaza that contains all the stelae and zoomorphs.
 The other area is the partially restored Acropolis.

 This stela is noteworthy for the rare mat pattern hieroglyphs, which resemble weaving instead of traditional ‘text’.
 We like it because of the creepy guy holding a spear.

 Zoomorph M started the whole stelae and zoomorph frenzy, as this crocodilian marks Cauac Sky’s bid for independence from Copan.
-Consider this the Declaration of Independence for Quirigua.

 Directly to the right is Zoomorph N, which features a turtle shell with a skeletal head on both ends.
 One of the heads represents God N, an underworld deity.

-Zoomorph and Altar O
+4. Zoomorph and Altar O

 Zoomorph O is combined with an altar depicting a lightning god.
 Despite Zoomorph O’s poor rear condition, it is believed to be a crocodilian merged with a deer.

-Zoomorph and Altar P
+5. Zoomorph and Altar P